 This month I am leading (as a substitute) an adult Sunday school class, while the regular teacher takes a break.
 I’ve long wanted to put together a Bible study series on the 7 churches of the book of Revelation (Rev 2 and 3).
 But without a specific purpose/reason/deadline, I often have a hard time doing anything – even if I have the time.
 This need for a substitute teacher finally gave me a reason.
 I’ve really enjoyed the personal study and prep-work for these lessons.

 Recently I read a blog post about using prepared curriculum versus putting it together yourself.
-I thought the post made some excellent points.
+I thought the post made excellent points.
 Prepared curriculum can be good, and…not so good.
-I too have encountered some downright silly, waste-of-time discussion questions.
-While working on my lesson for the church of Thyatira, one source I looked at suggested the opening discussion questions of “What do you remember about your childhood bed?
+I too have encountered downright silly, waste-of-time discussion questions.
+While working on my lesson for the church of Thyatira, one source I looked at suggested asking: “What do you remember about your childhood bed?
 What bedtime memories do you have?” – I guess because the message to Thyatira refers to a bed of suffering!
 Huh?
 Seriously?
 That is not the point being made at all, and I don’t think reminiscing about childhood bedtime has any connection to the point.

 The blogger above says this in her post: